dj-nitehawk/ImdbWatchlistManager/README.md

 the app will scrape your imdb watchlist page (which should be make public) and convert the data to csv format. the csv output is cached in memory for 1 hour. i.e. imdb is scraped no more than once per hour, even if the endpoint is hit repeatedly.

+## scrape failure notification:

+if scraping the imdb watchlist has not succeeded in 24hrs, you can get notified via pushbullet notification. this can be enabled by editing the `appsettings.json` file and entering your pushbullet api key.

 ## todo:

 - remove a previously watchlisted movie from the watchlist by supplying it's imdb id.